KempDewulf/envirosense-message-broker/README.md

     - MQTT Protocol: localhost:1883 using an MQTT client
 4. **Optionally:**

-   Make seperate Users  on the Management UI for IoT and Server with required permissions
+   Make seperate Users in the Management UI for IoT and Server with required permissions